 You can also approach organizations not listed here and propose a position--don't limit yourself to specific programs you read abut.
 Most of you will be looking at volunteer experiences that are hands-on with animals.
 But, there are other ways to volunteer, for example, by joining the boards and junior boards of animal rescues and other pet-helping places.
 Basically, if you can think of a way to contribute, non-profits will be delighted to offer you the opportunity.

 I will be adding resources to this page to walk you through asking for an internship.

 Remember, learning what you don't like is as important as learning what you do like.

 The Hare Research Group, Department of Evolutionary Anthropology, Duke University

-Explore sites, think about what you really want and develop materials, eg, cover letters and resumes, that reflect your passion as well as what you offer.
-You can do this even if you don't think you have experience!
+Explore sites, think about what you really want and write a cover letter and resume, that reflect your passion as well as what you offer.
+You can do this even if you don't have experience!
 I'll show you how.